Rockaway, New Jersey: Education

 Thomas Jefferson Middle School with 283 students in grades 4–8.

 Public school students in ninth through twelfth grades attend Morris Hills High School, in Rockaway Borough, which also serves students from Wharton and some from Rockaway Township (the White Meadow Lake section and other southern portions of the township).
 The Academy for Mathematics, Science, and Engineering, a magnet high school program that is part of the Morris County Vocational School District is jointly operated on the Morris Hills campus.
-The two high schools are part of the Morris Hills Regional High School District.
+Along with Morris Knolls High School, the two high schools comprise the Morris Hills Regional High School District.
 As of the 2020–21 school year, the high school had an enrollment of 1,218 students and 119.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.

 Divine Mercy Academy, operated by the Roman Catholic Diocese of Paterson, is the only private school in Rockaway.
 It opened in September 2016 with the merger of the two Catholic schools in Rockaway, Sacred Heart of Jesus School and St. Cecilia School.